Khalidhusain786/inst/README.md

 # Run
 Run the main.py script in one of two ways:

-As an interactive prompt python3 main.py <target name>
+As an interactive prompt python3 main.py (username)

-Or execute your command straight away python3 main.py <target username>
+Or execute your command straight away python3 main.py(username)

 Type list or help and show command list